 - Asthma: A chronic inflammation of airways in a cat’s lungs.
 When an asthma attack occurs, these airways thicken making it hard for a cat to breathe.
 Symptoms include wheezing, coughing, persistent cough and labored breathing.
 This is a very serious illness that requires immediate vet assistance and proper treatment.

 - Aortic Stenosis: It’s a congenital condition that affects the blood flow from the heart to the other parts of the body.
 Cats with this condition experience fatigue, cough and may have difficulty breathing.
 If left untreated this disease results in congestive heart failure.

+stainless steel comb, removing any loose hair and distributing skin oils thought the length of fur.
+Generally, the Siamese Cat sheds only during shedding season.
+Brush your cat more often during spring and fall in order to remove dead hair. color points, meaning that the face, legs and tail are darker than the rest of the body.
 The Cat Fanciers Association recognizes only four colors.
 These are the seal, blue, chocolate and lilac points.
 The International Cat Association allows a range of other colors, including tabby, red, cream, silver tabby, parti-color and smoke points.

 attention-seeking Siamese breed is a perfect choice for homes with children.
 These cats love to play with them!
 The Siamese basks in the attention it receives from children who know how to handle a cat properly.
 They love company and they get along with other cats and dogs.
 This is an energetic and active breed that can spend hours playing.
 They are good at keeping themselves active.
 But at the same time, they like interacting with their owners.
 Let your cat play with an activity mat when you aren’t around.
 Get him moving with teaser toys and game of fetch when you are at home.